Oregon's 33rd House district

 District 33 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
 As of 2021, the boundary for the district contains portions of Multnomah and Washington counties.
-The district includes parts of downtown Portland as well as most of the northwestern part of the city, including Forest Park.
+The district includes parts of downtown Portland as well as most of the northwestern part of the city, including Forest Park, as well as slices of St. Johns, West Haven-Sylvan, and Beaverton.
 The district has been represented since September 2024 by Democrat Shannon Jones Isadore of Portland, who was appointed following the resignation of Maxine Dexter in August 2024.

 Election results

 District boundaries have changed over time.
 Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: